-A healthy relationship is a partnership, where both people make an effort to meet each other’s needs.
+A healthy relationship is a partnership where both people make an effort to meet each other’s needs.

 When you are unheard and falsely accused of things by your partner shifting the blame, this can lead to a lack of confidence, confusion, and self-doubt.

-If your partner is always finding fault in the things that you do or they are blame-shifting, this results in you attempting to paint a pretty picture of reality instead of communicating some of the harsh realities of what is actually happening day to day.
+If your partner is always finding fault in the things that you do or they are blame shifting, this results in you attempting to paint a pretty picture in your head of reality instead of communicating some of the harsh realities of what is actually happening day to day.

-5. It can lead to more raging and fighting.
+5. It can lead to more raging and fighting

 6. Blame shifting is emotional abuse.